s-matyukevich/set-token/README.md

-## set-token Cloud Foundry plaugin
+## set-token Cloud Foundry plugin

-This plugin allow to authenticate with UAA by directly sertting access and refresh tokens.
+This plugin allows to authenticate with UAA by directly sertting access and refresh tokens.

 ###Installation